 Please scroll down to below recipe card for exact measurements.

-- Boneless Skinless Chicken Thighs: or substitute with skinless boneless chicken thighs but reduce the cooking time so it doesn't overcook.
+- Boneless Skinless Chicken Thighs: Or substitute with chicken breast, adjusting the cooking time so it doesn't overcook.

-- Cornstarch: or substitute with potato starch.
-Avoid substituting with tapioca starch or rice flour.
+- Cornstarch: Or substitute with potato starch.
+Avoid using tapioca starch or rice flour, or it can cause the chicken to stick together.

 - Green Onions